AssetFetch/spec/spec.md

 | `colorspace` | string | no | One of `srgb`, `linear` |

 ### [Component?] `loose_material_apply`
-When applied to a component, it indicates that this component uses one or multiple materials defined using `material.loose.define_map` datablocks.
+When applied to a component, it indicates that this component uses one or multiple materials defined using `loose_material_define` datablocks.
 Array of objects with this structure:

 | Field | Format | Required | Description |